Dark Chocolate Diet Has a Connection with Lower Body Mass Index (BMI)

 Okay reality, we aren't bringing the old era back (I don't want to walk uphill 5 miles in the rain to grab milk and bake bread every morning at 4:30), but we certainly can become more active and enjoy healthier eating.

 You and I are similar - we LOVE chocolate.
-So because of our shared interest I thought I should tell you some of my views as chocolatier and the chocolate diet related to weight loss and the research behind it.
+So because of our shared interest I thought I should tell you some of my views as chocolatier and the dark chocolate diet related to weight loss and the research behind it.

 Dark chocolate has antioxidants and can offer benefits.
 Recent scientific findings have confirmed that dark chocolate helps in lowering blood pressure and fights depression but it also may help in reducing the BMI.